joelparkerhenderson/vision-statements-and-mission-statements/README.md

 Vision: Our vision is to use our passion for technology, content and services to deliver kando, in ways that only Sony can

 Mission: To be a company that inspires and fulfills your curiosity.

+## Starbucks

+Mission: To inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.

 ## Special Olympics